 Obtaining a fire extent and severity map is a strategic first post-fire step.
 Overlaying this map on a parcel boundary layer illustrates how different landowners in your district were affected.
-Referencing debris flow hazard maps created by entities including USFS, CAL FIRE, County, U.S. Geologic Survey further aids treatment Prioritization.
+Referencing debris flow hazard maps created by entities including USFS, CAL FIRE, County, and the U.S. Geological Survey further aids treatment Prioritization.
 Along with guiding management Prioritization, this knowledge is helpful for accessing funds and evaluating prescriptions.
 For example, in high-severity areas near important waterways (such as a Class I fish bearing stream), erosion control may be a priority, while in areas of low-severity burns near the WUI, removal of any hazardous trees and brush may be the best management.
-In other words, getting a lay of the land can help orient next steps.